HiFi-LoFi/KlangFalter/README.md

 ## Getting KlangFalter: ##

 Please check the [Binary](https://github.com/HiFi-LoFi/KlangFalter/tree/master/Binary) folder.
+For installation, just download the according .zip file and extract it in your plug-in folder.

-At the moment, I only build Audio Unit plugins.
-However, it should be easy to build the plugin for any format supported by the [JUCE](http://www.rawmaterialsoftware.com) framework.
+At the moment, I only build Audio Unit plugins for Mac.
+However, an LV2 version for Linux can be found in the really great [distrho](http://distrho.sourceforge.net) distrho project.

 ## Very Short Tutorial: ##

 #### Loading impulse responses ####
 - Click on the "Settings" button to adjust the folder which contains your impulse respone files.
 - Click on "Show Browser" and select some impulse response file.
 - KlangFalter tries to find matching impulse response files automatically by searching for matching file names (e.g. left/right and true stereo).